My host Jeanie, from the seafront budget lodge Jungle Jeanie, is driving me around the Garifuna village of Hopkins, on Belize’s southeastern coast.

 Children on bicycles pass us now and then.
 Some riding with their little sibling huddled in the front.
 They come out of nowhere, and sometimes it feels as if they’re swaying towards Jeanie’s vehicle.

-We pass the next block and spot some adults, gathered under coconut trees.
-They look as if they’re having a lazy morning outside —-> Continue reading
+We continue up the next block and spot some adults, gathered under coconut trees.
+They look as if they’re having a lazy morning outside —->Continue reading »

 September is going to be my busiest and most exciting month yet in Belize (if that’s possible!).
 I’ll be traveling to the South of the country and in between I’ll be returning to Belize City to cover the 30th Independence events.